saifulkhan/storytelling-vis/README.md

 }
 ```

-**Creating Actions:** Instantiate a `Circle` action object and display it within a svg canvas.
-The default action properties are used unless defined in feature-action table.
+**Creating Actions:** Instantiate a `Circle` action object and display it within an SVG canvas.
+The default action properties are used unless defined in the feature-action table.

 ```ts
 new Circle()